nasa/Common-Metadata-Repository/search-app/docs/api.md

 The first two values of the parameter together define the temporal bounds.
 See under [Temporal Range searches](#temporal-range-searches) for different ways of specifying the temporal bounds including ISO 8601.

 For temporal range search, the default is inclusive on the range boundaries.
 This can be changed by specifying `exclude_boundary` option with `options[temporal][exclude_boundary]=true`.
 This option has no impact on periodic temporal searches.

+#### <a name="g-cycle"></a> Find granules by cycle

+Cycle is part of the track information of the granule.
+Track information is used to allow a user to search for granules whose spatial extent is based on an orbital cycle, pass, and tile mapping.
+Cycle must be a positive integer.

+User can search granules by one or more cycles. e.g.

+    curl -g "%CMR-ENDPOINT%/granules?cycle[]=1&cycle[]=2"

+User can only search granules by exactly one cycle value when there are passes parameters in the search.

+#### <a name="g-passes"></a> Find granules by passes

+Passes is part of the track information of the granule as specified in [UMM-G Schema](https://git.earthdata.nasa.gov/projects/EMFD/repos/unified-metadata-model/browse/granule).
+Track information is used to allow a user to search for granules whose spatial extent is based on an orbital cycle, pass, and tile mapping.
+Cycles and passes must be positive integers, tiles are in the format of an integer followed by L, R or F. e.g. 2L.

+User can search granules by pass and tiles in a nested object called passes.
+Multiple passes can be specified via different indexes to search granules.
+There must be one and only one cycle parameter value present in the search params when searching granules with passes.
+Each `passes` parameter must have one and only one `pass` value.
+Pass and tiles within a `passes` parameter are ANDed together.
+Multiple passes are ORed together by default, but can be AND together through the AND options, i.e. `options[passes][AND]=true`.
+The following example searches for granules with orbit track info that has cycle 1, tiles cover 1L or 2F within pass 1, or 3R within pass 2.

+    curl -g "%CMR-ENDPOINT%/granules?cycle[]=1&passes[0][pass]=1&passes[0][tiles]=1L,2F&passes[1][pass]=2&passes[1][tiles]=3R"

+The following example searches for granules with orbit track info that has cycle 1, tiles cover 1L and 2F within pass 1, and 3R within pass 2.

+    curl -g "%CMR-ENDPOINT%/granules?cycle[]=1&passes[0][pass]=1&passes[0][tiles]=1L&passes[1][pass]=1&passes[1][tiles]=2F&passes[2][pass]=2&passes[2][tiles]=3R&options[passes][AND]=true"

 #### <a name="g-exclude-by-id"></a> Exclude granules from elastic results by echo granule id and concept ids.